 "Now you go through Saint Louie...
 Joplin, Missouri... and Oklahoma City looks mighty pretty..." (from "Route 66" by Bobby Troupe)

 St. Louis is the home of Budweiser, the unbeatable St. Louis Cardinals, the Gateway Arch, and the S.S.
-Admiral (once upon a time a great way to take a cruise on the Mississippi, now a floating casino).
+Admiral (once upon a time a great way to take a cruise on the Mississippi, later a floating casino, now scrapped).
 And it's a hub on the fabled Route 66 from Chicago to LA.

 Your host, the Genealogy Roots Blogger, was born in St. Louis.
 Here are some of my favorite online St. Louis genealogy sources that you might find helpful if you've got St. Louis ancestors.